JiarongGu/redux-sink/api-refernces/sinkcontainer.md

 ### createStore\(StoreConfiguration\) =&gt; Store

-Create sink store, it can take reducers, middlewares and devtoolOptions with configuration
+Create sink store, it can take reducers, middlewares and devToolOptions with configuration

 {% tabs %}
 {% tab title="Arguments" %}